-As a part-time wage employee, I am requesting the university considers reduced parking fees for part-time and intermittent staff members.
+As a part-time wage employee, I am requesting the university consider reduced parking fees for part-time and intermittent staff.
 We do not occupy parking spaces as full time staff members, so it would be appropriate and fair if we had reduced parking rates!

 We referred the question to Josh Cantor, Director or Parking and Transportation.
 Here’s his response:

 Your email to the staff senate and parking was forwarded to my attention.
 It is a topic that has been discussed with the senior administration and budget office from time to time.
 Some schools do have a scale where one’s salary is a factor in parking rates.
-At Mason and like most universities, Parking & Transportation is a self-funded auxiliary, meaning they do not receive tuition dollars nor funds from the state budget.
-Thus, all of our expenses, which are nearly $16 million per year when you include debt service on past construction, operations, shuttle service, CUE bus subsidy, maintenance, and projects must be paid for by revenue that parking generates.
+At Mason and like most universities, Parking & Transportation is a self-funded auxiliary, meaning they do not receive tuition dollars or funds from the state budget.
+Thus, all of our expenses, which are nearly $16 million per year when you include debt service on past construction, operations, shuttle service, CUE bus subsidy, maintenance and projects, must be paid for by revenue generate by Parking and Transportation.
 Each year, the aim is to price permits at the lowest level that allows us to create enough revenue to pay all the bills.
 In many years, the fund has had a deficit of $400,000 to $1,000,000, and we’ve drawn upon maintenance reserves to avoid raising the fees even higher.
 Those reserves are limited and are needed for millions of dollars in garage repairs that need to be done in the next 10 years.

-The approach we have taken to try and meet the needs of many is to offer an array of parking options, ranging from the West Campus permit which is less than half the price of a general permit), the Field House permit which is $100 less than a general permit, up to the reserved, higher priced options.
+Our Approach is to offer an array of parking options, ranging from the West Campus permit, which is less than half the price of a general permit), the Field House permit, which is $100 less than a general permit, to the reserved, higher priced options.
 We also offer free shuttles, free CUE bus rides by showing your Mason ID, and bicycling options.
 We know that not all options meet everyone’s needs, but the hope is that there is a solution, although one does have to make a choice and weigh his or her convenience, finance, and personal preference into making a decision.